Get Involved

 Are you passionate about preserving the marine environment?
 Are you interested in public outreach?
 Are you a good leader?
 BIMI endeavors to inspire our visitors to learn to love Block Island through hands-on exploration of marine science and maritime activities.
 Our operations are growing and we are seeking a manager to support our Director in with overall operations and management of our aquariums.

-Summary: BIMI’s mission is to provide educational experiences and hands-on exploration to inspire appreciation and preservation of the extraordinary saltwater environment around Block Island.
+BIMI’s mission is cultivating curiosity and appreciation of our marine environment through education, exploration and conservation.
 BIMI is a small non-profit that is continually looking for innovative ways to reach and engage students and the general public.
-Our operations are growing and we are seeking a manager to support our overall operations and aquariums.
+We are growing and seeking a manager to support our overall operations and aquariums.

 The Operations Manager (Manager) will assist the Director ensuring that all facilities and programs meet established standards and provide a positive environment for visitors and staff.
-The manager will directly supervise BIMI’s interns while the interns perform aquarist tasks; work with the public; lead scheduled programs; and perform related duties.
+The manager will directly supervise BIMI’s interns while they perform aquarist tasks; work with the public; lead scheduled programs; and perform other related duties.

 The Manager will be the Lead Aquarist on-site and will continually advance their knowledge in marine ecology, core programs, aquarium operations, and business plans.
 The manager must maintain a positive attitude, act with integrity, be mission driven and self-directed.